Jascha Spivakovsky: Postwar

-Spivakovsky's touring then followed the winter concert season around the world non-stop for the next 14 years, broadening his reach to the United States, Great Britain, Europe, Canada, Australasia, Israel, India, Singapore and parts of Africa.
-In the United States he was hailed as a remarkable tonalist after performing at Carnegie Hall in 1948 where he was visited backstage by Vladimir Horowitz, Claudio Arrau, Simon Barere, Alexander Kipnis, George Szell, Erika Morini and the Budapest String Quartet.
-He was sought by conductor Pierre Monteux to perform a Brahms concerto due to his leading reputation for Brahms and after five years of clashing tour schedules, they eventually performed the Piano Concerto no. 2 during Monteux's final season with the San Francisco Symphony Orchestra in 1952.
-The San Francisco News reported: "Mastery of classic models plus individual dynamic freedom – a blending of the best from the old school of piano playing and the new.
-Beauty of tone and variety of colour and dynamics, together with Spivakovsky’s fine sculptural sense and appreciation of climactic values resulted in a beautiful projection of the musical score.
-Spivakovsky’s performance bespoke intellectuality as well as musicality."
-In Great Britain, he gave one of the first classical music performances on television in 1952 and his concert performance of Tchaikovsky's Piano Concerto No. 1 with the Hallé Orchestra was selected for broadcast by the BBC during the Coronation of Queen Elizabeth II celebrations in 1953.
-In Australia he was "massively brilliant" in Britten's Piano Concerto at a State Concert celebrating the coronation and gave premieres of modern works including Bloch's monumental Concerto Symphonique in the world's first recorded performance of this work.
+After the war, Spivakovsky returned to his musical career with great seriousness of purpose.
+His touring followed the winter concert season around the world non-stop for the next 14 years, broadening his reach to the United States, Great Britain, Europe, Canada, Australasia, Israel, India, Singapore and parts of Africa.
+In the United States he was hailed as a remarkable tonalist, after performing at Carnegie Hall in 1948.
+He was sought by conductor Pierre Monteux to perform a Brahms concerto due to his leading reputation for Brahms and after five years of clashing tour schedules, they eventually performed the Piano Concerto No. 2 during Monteux's final season with the San Francisco Symphony Orchestra in 1952.
+In Great Britain, he gave one of the first classical music performances on television in 1952, and his concert performance of Tchaikovsky's Piano Concerto No. 1 with the Hallé Orchestra was selected for broadcast by the BBC during the Coronation of Queen Elizabeth II celebrations in 1953.
+In Australia, he performed in Britten's Piano Concerto at a State Concert celebrating the coronation and gave premieres of modern works including Bloch's monumental Concerto Symphonique in the world's first recorded performance of the piece.